 With a digital interface the instrument may be connected to a computer or other equipment.
 This allows the user to set the set-point temperature, monitor the temperature, and access any of the other controller functions, all using remote communications equipment.
-Communications commands are summarized in Table 5.
+Communications commands are summarized in Table 5 on page 46.